Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Results

-However, we can see that when the discrepant model was used, there was significant protocol dependence in our parameter estimates, and our predictions were much less accurate overall, but perhaps accurate for many applications.
-Moreover, it seems that the for the majority of \(d_0\), the spread in predictions across training protocols (Equation~\ref{eqn:spread_of_prediction_interval}) was smaller than those seen in Case I. This may be due to the structural differences between the Wang and Beattie model.
+However, when the discrepant model was used, there was significant protocol dependence in our parameter estimates, and our predictions were much less accurate overall, but perhaps accurate for many applications.
+Moreover, it seems that for the majority of \(d_0\), the spread in predictions across training protocols (Equation~\ref{eqn:spread_of_prediction_interval}) was smaller than those seen in Case I, but there are certain portions where the discrepant model and DGP are noticeably different (as highlighted in Fig.~\ref{fig:example_2_prediction_plots}).
+This may be due to the structural differences between the Wang and Beattie model.
 In particular, in the Wang model, channels transitioning from the high-voltage inactive state (\textit{I}), must transition through the conducting, open state (\textit{O}) in order to reach low-voltage closed states (\textit{C1}, \textit{C2}, \textit{C3}), causing a spike of current to be observed.
 Instead, channels in the Beattie model may transition through the inactive-and-closed state (\textit{IC}) on their way between \textit{O} and \textit{C}, resulting in reduced current during steps from high voltage to low voltage.

 Nevertheless, our methods provide a useful indication of this model discrepancy.
 Fig.~\ref{fig:example2_error_compare}, examines the behaviour of our prediction interval (Equation~\ref{eqn:spread_of_prediction_interval}) in more detail.
-Importantly, we can see that our interval shows little uncertainty during sections of the protocol where there is little current (and no reasonable model would predict any current).
-We can also see that our intervals show significant uncertainty around the spikes in current that occur at the start of each action-potential waveform.
-This is to be expected because it is known that these sections of the current time-series are particularly sensitive to differences in the rapid inactivation in these models \citep{clerx_four_2019}.
+Importantly, we can see that our interval shows little uncertainty during sections of the protocol where there is little current (this is also seen in Fig.~\ref{fig:example2_main}\textbf{a} and Fig.~\ref{fig:example_2_prediction_plots}).
+This is ideal, because no reasonable model would predict a sizeable current here.
+On the other hand, we see that our intervals show significant uncertainty around the spikes in current that occur at the start of each action-potential waveform.
+This is to be expected because it is known that these sections of the current time-series are particularly sensitive to differences in the `rapid inactivation' process in these models \citep{clerx_four_2019}.

+Further results regarding Case II are provided in Section~\ref{sec:appendix_C}.
+Table~\ref{tab:CaseII_Beattie_parameters} and Table~\ref{tab:CaseII_Wang_parameters} summarise the behaviour of our parameter estimates for each choice of model.

 \FloatBarrier